zbf1991/RRM/README.md

 The code of the new extended work now is available.
 In the further, I will try to merge these two work so that making the whole project is more elegant.

+Paper of the extended work will come soon.

 This project is based on [Regularized loss](https://github.com/meng-tang/rloss) and [PSA](https://github.com/jiwoon-ahn/psa).

 ## Before Running, build python extension module: